brillout/goldpage/docs/readme.template.md

 ## !VAR CSS_AND_ASSETS

-To load CSS, simply import it:
+To load a CSS file, simply import it:

 ~~~js
 import './path/to/style.css';